Vintage Desk and Soda Shop Chair

 The Botanicals line is fairly new and Sara at the shop where I have a booth retails the paint.
 She hasn’t had a chance to try the latest formulation of the paint and she asked me to try it out.
 So I did.
 I’ll give you my opinion of the paint at the end of the post.

 I applied a coat of paint to the desk and let it dry overnight.
 The paint covered really well so I just gave the desk a light coat of paint the next day….mainly to cover areas I missed.
-I always use a good brush and paint with the grain.
+I always use a good brush and apply the paint with the grain of the furniture.

 Distress the paint.